What is a Mindset?

 Carol discovered that there are two kinds of mindsets: fixed and growth mindset.

 - People with a fixed mindset believe that talent and abilities are innate and they can’t do anything to change them.
 They think that talent creates success – without having to put in any effort.
-When faced with a challenge, their brain shows blank activity: they don’t even try to face the challenge as they think they don’t have the capabilities.
+As a result when they face a challenge, their brain shows blank activity.
+They don’t even try to face the challenge as they think they don’t have the capabilities.
 They run from the challenge and don’t engage with it.

-- People with a growth mindset believe that talent is only a starting point and that the results are up to them.
-They are convinced that they can learn anything and they can acquire new abilities if they put some work into it.
+- In contrast, people with a growth mindset believe that talent is only a starting point and that the results are up to them.
+They believe that they can learn anything and they can acquire new abilities if they put some work into it.
 In front of a challenge, their brain is at work as they are trying to solve the problem and move forward.
 Their brain is on fire and they engage deeply.

-Our mindset is formed, in large part, by the messages we receive throughout our life and that very often are reinforced in many ways by society.
-Parents who are telling their kids that they are not smart enough or not good enough to play an instrument for example, create a fixed mindset early on in life developing strong limitations within the belief system.
+The messages we absorb throughout life shape our mindset, and society continuously reinforces them through its norms and expectations.
+Parents who tell their kids that they are not smart enough or not good enough to play an instrument for example, create a fixed mindset early on in life, developing strong limitations within the belief system.

-Our experiences in school play a big role too.
-Children who are told that they should look smart, instead of loving learning, through the time they become concerned by others’ judgments and are afraid to not live up to expectations.
-They tend to develop a fixed mindset.
+On top of that, our experiences in school play a big role too.
+Children hearing that they should look smart, instead of loving learning, through the time they become concerned by others’ judgments.
+The end up being afraid to not live up to expectations and tend to develop a fixed mindset.

 ASK YOURSELF